ChaoXi845/Bionic_Air_Vehicle_Cluster/README.md

-# Bionic_Air_Vehicle_Cluster
+# Bionic Air Vehicle Cluster
-Research on Self-organization Behavior of the Bionic Flapping-wing Air Vehicle Cluster Based on Local Information Interaction
+Research on Self-organization Behavior of the Bionic Flapping-wing Air Vehicle Cluster Based on Local Information Interaction.
+This is some information of my bachelor's thesis.